JanMiksovsky/blog/posts/2025/12-22 Web Origami year-end report.md

 - Redefining all builtins as global objects, just like JavaScript, so the old syntax `tree:map` became the JS-style call `Tree.map()`.
 - Supporting JavaScript keywords like `new`.
 Old syntax: `new:@js/Date("2025-12-31")` is now `new Date("2025-12-31")`, just like JavaScript.

-There's more work to do in this area in 2026 to implement the remaining aspects of JavaScript expression syntax.

 ## Map-based trees